nturley3/zeek-http-basic-auth/README.md

 ## Installation/Upgrade

-This script was tested using Zeek 3.0.11
+This script was tested using Zeek 3.0.11 and 4.0.3.

 This is easiest to install through the Zeek package manager: